aliceco01/user-buy-list/README.md

 # User Buy List

+A simple system for a user to buy random items and get a list of all the items that he bought

 ![Architecture diagram](assets/buylist.drawio.png)

-A simple system for a user to buy random items and get a list of all the items that he bought

-## What’s inside
+## Components
 - `services/customer-facing`: Express API exposing `POST /buy`, `GET /getAllUserBuys/:userid`, publishes to Kafka.
 - `services/customer-management`: Express API consuming Kafka, storing to MongoDB, exposing `GET /purchases/:userid`.
 - `frontend`: Static UI served by a tiny Express app; calls the customer-facing API.